burke-software/schooldriver/docs/index.rst

 image 03

-**Notes**

-* Year classifications are the various grades SWORD supports and their associated names.
-The defaults in SWORD are:

-  - Freshman: 9
-  - Sophomore: 10
-  - Junior: 11
-  - Senior: 12

 * Use the **Filter** function to filter students by Inactivity, Year classification, or Graduating Year.

 (Image04 of Filter function for Class of 2015)